swisscom/dop_common/doc/plan_format_v0.0.1.md

    1. __*network*__ - name of the network the NIC belongs to.
 The network must be a valid definition in an infrastructures' networks hash.
 This definition is required.

+   __IMPORTANT:__ For OpenStack provider, the network name must point to a valid subnet rather than a network name.

    2. __*ip*__ - an optional property that defines an IP address in case of static IP assignment or a *dhcp* literal if the IP should be assigned by DHCP.
    3. __*set_gateway*__ - an optional boolean property that defines, whether a